rancher/docs/content/rancher/v2.x/en/k8s-in-rancher/horitzontal-pod-autoscaler/_index.md

       name: system:anonymous
   ```
 {{% /accordion %}}
-1. Create them in your cluster using the following commands (if want to use custom metrics).
+1. Create them in your cluster using one of the follow commands, depending on the metrics you're using.
  ```
   # kubectl create -f <RESOURCE_METRICS_MANIFEST>
   # kubectl create -f <CUSTOM_METRICS_MANIFEST>
   ```

-### Service Deployment
+### Testing HPAs with a Service Deployment

 For HPA to work correctly, service deployments should have resources request definitions for containers.
 Follow this hello-world example to test if HPA is working correctly.

 1. Configure kubectl to connect to your Kubernetes cluster.